LeoGlt/MML_Language/MML_LANGUAGE/README.md

 ### Algorithms
 Available Machine Learning algorithms are:
-  -Decision Tree
+- Decision Tree
-  -Support Vector Machines
+- Support Vector Machines
-  -Logistic Regression
+- Logistic Regression
-  -Random Forest
+- Random Forest

 ### Frameworks
 You may choose between two frameworks for your algorithm to be implemented in: scikit-learn (Python) and R.